J-Tak-M/Josh-M-Portfolio/README.md

 ### Papers & Research
 _______________________________________________________________________________________________________________________________________________
-Below is a link to the repository containing all papers and research documents I have written.
+Below is a link to the repository containing work samples of research papers I have written.

 https://github.com/J-Tak-M/Papers-Research